Von Pessumal: College career

 Pessumal played college ball at the Ateneo de Manila University, and was a part of two championships for the Blue Eagles.
 He ended his college playing career in 2015.
 He made a name for himself in the Seniors division as a sharpshooter, who also had the ability to put the ball on the floor and finish at the rim.

 Amateur career

 PBA D-League

 Pessumal is one of the 215 aspirants for the 2015 PBA D-League draft, which took place on December 1, 2015.
-On December 1, 2015, he was drafted third overall by the Tanduay Light Rhum Masters in the PBA D-League draft held at PBA Café in Metrowalk, Pasig City.
+He was drafted third overall by the Tanduay Light Rhum Masters in the PBA D-League draft held at PBA Café in Metrowalk, Pasig City.

 Professional career

 In October 2016, Pessumal was drafted by the GlobalPort Batang Pier from Special Draft.

 In July 2017, Pessumal was traded by the GlobalPort Batang Pier to San Miguel Beermen in exchange for seldom used Arnold Van Opstal.

 On January 27, 2019, Pessumal recorded 23 points and 6 3-pointers in a 93–104 losing effort the TNT Katropa.
 In June 2019, he set the PBA record for most threes made in a game without missing, going 8 for 8 in another loss to the TNT Katropa, this time the score 110–97.

 On September 20, 2022, Pessumal was traded to the Barangay Ginebra San Miguel in a three-team trade involving Barangay Ginebra, San Miguel, and NorthPort Batang Pier.

 On September 18, 2025, Pessumal signed a one-year contract with the NorthPort Batang Pier (later becoming the Titan Ultra Giant Risers).